dangq89/qd-wmg/README.md

 3. Retrieves an auth token for your Docker client.
 4. Builds your Docker image from the Docker.
 5. Runs `terraform apply --auto-approve` to create the AWS infrastructure needed to host the lambda function.
-6. Runs a `sleep 10` command to ensure that all the AWE infra has finished creating.
+6. Runs a `sleep 10` command to ensure that all the AWS infra has finished creating.
-7. Uploads the test file `test_file/random_sequences.fasta` to the s3 `-input-files` bucket to trigger the lambda function.
+7. Uploads the test file `test_file/random_sequences.fasta` to the s3 `<bucket-name>-input-files` bucket to trigger the lambda function.

 ### Lambda function results
 The results of the lambda `count_substring_in_fasta` function can be found in the s3 `<name>-output-files` bucket as `<file-name>-results.txt`.

 ### Unit test